marianserna/watspoppin/README.md

 * Marian Serna - Full Stack.
 Project Manager.
 In charge of real time functionality using the Twitter api, action cable, and google places api.
 Used celluloid::io for async functionality in rails.
-  Designed site, implemented react on rails setup, developed the front end.
+  Designed site, implemented react on rails setup, developed the front end, handled images.
 Tested front end with Jest + Enzyme + Sinon as well as back end using Rspec and Factory Bot.
 Deployed to Heroku and set up rake tasks for db reset every 24 hours.